Skip to search boxSkip to navigationSkip to main content

 Effects of Vortex Pinning on the Temperature Dependence of the Magnetic Field Distributions in Superconductors

-• W. J. Kosslere(Author)
+• W. J. Kossler(corresponding author)

 ,